-Out of the 3,411 students (80th day count), there were only 45 total infractions for the whole year.
+Out of the 3120 students there were a total of 3 infractions for the whole year or 0.096%.
 These infractions were dealt with accordingly.
 GCCS has put together District Discipline Policy Handbooks for the elementary level and the secondary level and has been in coordination with other local agencies for collaboration regarding Positive Behavioral Interventions and Supports and on behavioral management strategies.

-Consistent implementation of protocols and policies at each location is necessary.
+Consistent implementation of protocols and policies at each location is necessary whether on a face-to-face or hybrid model of teaching-learning process.
 GCCS will continue to be vigilant in monitoring students' behavior patterns and continue to coordinate with other local government agencies and apply early behavioral interventions and supports.
 School counselors, together with the school attendance liaisons, and school administrators will closely monitor students who are repeat offenders and utilize early interventions whenever possible.
-The presence of School Resource Officers (SROs) has been very helpful in preventing violent incidences in the schools they serve.
+During pre-pandemic years, the presence of School Resource Officers (SROs) has been very helpful in preventing violent incidences in the schools they serve.